pyzmqrpc3/pyzmqrpc3/README.md

 than one command,
 it is highly recommended from architecture point of view to dedicate one service for one command type.
-Services need not to be visible on the client side from code organization point of view.
+Services' implementations need not to be visible on the client side from code organization point of view.

 On the server side, create a ZeroMQ RPC server: